w3c/webappsec/meetings/2019/2019-09-TPAC-minutes.md

 [none]

+### Working Group Scope

-...: wonderful. like to look back at the conversations over the last couple of days.
+**mike**: wonderful. like to look back at the conversations over the last couple of days.
 Is this group talking about the right things?
 Anne, you were interested in including more privacy work?

 **anne**: there's a trend to treat privacy violations with the same severity as security violations.
 Seems like there's overlap, might make sense.